spiral/docs/extension/monolog.md

 Web and GRPC bundles include default integration with https://github.com/Seldaek/monolog to manage logs.

 ## Configuration
-Extension does not require any default configuration.
-Use `Spiral\Monolog\Bootloader\MonologBootloader` to declare handler and formatter for specific channel:
+The extension does not require any default configuration.
+Use `Spiral\Monolog\Bootloader\MonologBootloader` to declare handler and log-formatter for specific channel:

 ```php
 namespace App\Bootloader;